g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

 It's better to start with `xsd` schema to define data structure, but it'll be over-complex for a simple blog post, so I skip it here.
-If you are not famialiar with `xsd` schemas you may start learning them
+If you are not familiar with `xsd` schemas you may start learning them
 here: [www.w3schools.com](https://www.w3schools.com/xml/schema_intro.asp)

 To pass it to `MailService` we can use `XML` object from